-Inspired by a lush Caribbean island with an abundance of tasty and nutritious food, Puerto Rican cuisine is filled with tropical fruits, fresh fish, flavorful herbs and spices, and plenty of fiber-packed beans.
-As with any cuisine, however, cooking methods and portion sizes can mean all the difference between what's healthful and what's not.
-The following foods represent the typical Puerto Rican plate, plus we've included tips you can use to make them healthier for you and your family.
+Inspired by a lush Caribbean island and abundant local foods, Puerto Rican cuisine includes fiber-packed beans, fresh fish, tropical fruits and flavorful herbs and spices.
+As with any cuisine, cooking methods and portion sizes can make a difference between what's healthful and what's not.
+Read on to learn more about Puerto Rican specialties.
+Plus we've included tips you can use to make them healthier for you and your family.

-Arroz con habichuelas is usually served with stewed or fried beef, pork, fish or chicken.
-Stewing is recommended because it's lower in fat and calories, Jimenez says.
-Another favorite in Puerto Rican homes — both in the continental U.S. and on the island — are cuchifritos, an array of fried foods such as pork skin, blood sausage and fritters, says Drago.
-There's not really any way to make these healthier, so your best bet is to limit yourself to small portions and only on occasion.
+Arroz con habichuelas usually comes with stewed or fried fish, beef, pork or chicken.
+Cuchifritos is another favorite in Puerto Rican homes.
+This is a plate of fried foods such as pork skin, blood sausage and fritters.
+There's not really any way to make these healthier.
+Your best bet is to limit yourself to small portions on special occasions.

-Fill your plate with okra, tomatoes, onions, chayote squash, watercress, eggplant, peppers and other low-calorie, non-starchy vegetables.
+Fill your plate with low-calorie, non-starchy vegetables.
+Good options include okra, tomatoes, onions, chayote squash, watercress, eggplant and peppers.
 Satisfy your sweet tooth with mango, papaya, pineapple, guava, passion fruit, oranges, pomegranates and tamarind.

-To prepare your favorite Puerto Rican dishes at home, focus on some of the healthiest ingredients: fish, fruits, vegetables, beans and herbs.
-It's acceptable to indulge in fried meats and appetizers now and then, says Jimenez, just don't make it an everyday thing.
-And watch your portions to control your weight, warns Drago.
-It's easy to overfill your plate, especially with rice and starchy vegetables like cassava, taro and plantains.
+To prepare your favorite Puerto Rican dishes at home, focus on some of the healthiest ingredients: beans, fish, vegetables, fruits and herbs.
+It's OK to indulge in fried meats and appetizers now and then.
+Watch your portions and fill most of your plate with vegetables, fruit, lean protein and whole grains.